The Reorder Paragraphs is a question type in the PTE Reading section that challenges many students.

 For instance, a sentence that begins with “therefore” implies a consequence or result, so the preceding one should represent a case or a reason.
 Meanwhile, if the transition word is “however” or “nevertheless,” the prior sentence should state the opposite idea.

-The logical order of a paragraph is built on a time sequence, a cause-effect relationship, contrast, etc. You can rely on these relationships to figure out the logic.
+The logical order of a paragraph is built on a time sequence, a cause-and-effect relationship, contrast, etc. You can rely on these relationships to figure out the logic.

 The easiest clue is the time sequence, if any.
-Rearrange those text boxes in an order of past, present, and future events.
+Rearrange those text boxes in the order of past, present, and future events.

 Besides the linking words mentioned above, other grammar clues can guide you to the right order.
 Take articles, for example.
 The use of “a” or “an” indicates that the following subject or topic is introduced, and sentences with “the” should follow after that.